Intensive Care Medicine Training Pathway

 Selection criteria & how to apply

-There is no single national interview-and-rank round for intensive care.
-You become a trainee by holding an accredited ICU registrar post and enrolling your training with CICM, which checks eligibility separately from the hospital that employs you.
-The College scores CVs against defined categories, but it does not publish fixed percentage weightings, so the components below are shown qualitatively rather than as a points bar.
+There is no single national interview-and-rank round.
+You become a trainee by holding an accredited ICU registrar post and enrolling with CICM, which checks eligibility separately from your employer.
+The College scores CVs against defined categories but publishes no fixed percentage weightings, so the components below are qualitative.
+State specifics are in the accordion.
 The assessed steps:

 Key documents: CICM — Training program & regulations, CICM — Examinations.